madaan/minimal-text-diffusion/README.md

 ## Acknowledgements

 - Thanks to the team behind [Diffusion-LM Improves Controllable Text Generation](http://arxiv.org/abs/2205.14217) for releasing their code, which I used as a starting point.
-- Thanks to the authors of a number of open source implementations of DDPM/DDIM, helpful blogs and videos.
+- Thanks to the authors of several open-source implementations of DDPM/DDIM, helpful blogs, and videos.
 Some of the ones I bookmarked are:

 | **Title** | **Url** |
 |:---:|:---:|